 The above graph represents the total value of debit card transactions in India by month.
 In October 2019, the total amount transacted through debit cards in India stood at Rs 3,855.82 billion.
 That’s an impressive 17% month-over-month and 10.9% year-over-year increase in the value of debit card transactions.
 The total volume of transactions carried out through debit cards also reached a new peak of 1,314.28 million in October month.

-In December 2018, India has recorded its highest-ever debit card transactions in terms of volume and value, both.
-While the debit card transaction volume increased an impressive 7% M-o-M to 1,301 million in December 2018, the debit card transaction value also increased a notable 10.6% M-o-M to Rs 3,669.23 billion during the same month.
-However, it started declining from the following month itself.
+In December 2018, the debit card transaction volume increased an impressive 7% M-o-M to 1,301 million.
+While the debit card transaction value increased a notable 10.6% M-o-M to Rs 3,669.23 billion during the same month.
+However, both the volume and value of transactions started declining from the following month itself.